callumacrae/macr.ae/articles/transform-when.md

 ![](https://camo.githubusercontent.com/74e76f488000f2bdd64c1f115473aeda8ecb9058/68747470733a2f2f6769616e742e6766796361742e636f6d2f536361726365496d6167696e61746976654c616d707265792e676966)

 When working on the new homepage for [SamKnows.com], we decided to do something that none of us had ever seen before: create an animation that combined both time and the users position on the page to tell the story of SamKnows in an interactive, fun way.
-When researching how to develop this, I discovered that the technique is called "scrollytelling", and is a technique used mostly in journalism to tell a story.
+When researching how to develop this, I discovered that the technique is called "scrollytelling"\*, and is a technique used mostly in journalism to tell a story.
 Unfortunately, most of the examples I found were quite laggy—especially on my 4K display—and didn't even attempt the animation on mobile.

+<small>\* I think scrollytelling is a terrible name, and that we should all start calling it reactive storytelling.</small>

 This wasn't good enough for us.